 How do you enjoy yourself in this beautiful region?

-Here is our schedule, with some fun facts about each lake, and some hashtags you can use to share your experiences and images with us!
-Every month we will add links to more fun facts about each lake to the map above.
+Here are fun facts about each lake, and some hashtags you can use to share your experiences and images with us!

 January: On your mark, get set . . .
 GO!